-The government, for its part, has quickened fiscal spending on railway expansions and public housing, and banks have to lend
+The government, for its part, has quickened fiscal spending on railway expansions and public housing, and banks have to lend to such projects.

-refer to benchmark rate when they charge clients.
+China has freed up bank lending rates, but lenders still refer to benchmark rate when they charge clients.
 The one-year benchmark lending rate stands at 6 percent.

 The PBOC last cut interest and deposits rates in 2012.

 To be sure, inflation pressures in China remain benign, in part due to considerable slack in the economy, giving both the government and the central bank plenty of latitude to ease policy further if conditions sharply deteriorate.